tienduy-nguyen/exo-unkle/README.md

     ![tooltip demo](./tooltip.png)

 - Npm package: `td-react-tooltip`

-  Above I showed how I created the tooltip component directly in React Project.
+  I just showed how I created the tooltip component directly in React Project.
 Now, I use `rollup package` to convert and publish this components to become a `npm package`.

   The source code is directly on [main branch](https://github.com/tienduy-nguyen/exo-unkle).